Consequences of not repaying a Bounce Back Loan?

 If I fail to repay, will the loan be written off?

-If your company is liquidated, then any debt owed by the former company is written off if the liquidator has insufficient funds to pay out to creditors.
+Yes If your company liquidates, then any debt owed by the former company remains written off if the liquidator has insufficient funds to pay out to creditors.

 Directors must seek immediate help if worried about repayment of a bounce-back loan, as they remain not liable, provided no misfeasance or wrongful trading has happened.